The Chow Ring of the Hilbert Cube: Intermediate step: computing A*(Hilb^[2,3](X))

 where the middle row is the sequence for the cotangent bundle of a subvariety and the last column is that of a branched twofold cover.
-As a result, one may compute $c\left(N_{Z_2/X\times\hilb^2(X)}\right)$ from the last row, getting \eqref{eqcZ}. \end{proof} \begin{lm} There is an isomorphism
+As a result, one may compute $c\left(N_{\cal Z_2/X\times\hilb^2(X)}^\vee\right)$ from the last row, getting \eqref{eqcZ}. \end{proof} Let us fix some notation.
+Denote the product $X^3$ as $X_0\times X_1\times X_2$, write